joseph-scott-campbell/float-2024/float-side/firmware/README.md

 ## [Adafruit_Neopixel](https://github.com/adafruit/Adafruit_NeoPixel)

 This is a library to control Neopixel LEDs.
 The indicator LED on the Adafruit Py QT board we are using is a Neopixel, allowing us to set different colors for the LED.

+# Interrupt Routines

+## record_depth()

+This function takes the depth from the depth sensor and mutates a global array at the next index with the current depth.

+This ISR is triggered every 5 seconds.

+## hall_effect()

+This function writes the `ENABLE` pin to `LOW` and sets a global flag saying the hall effect sensor has been triggered.

+This stops the motor from running immediately, and allows other code doing a vertical profile know when it is time to switch directions.

+# Structure of Code

+At the top of the file preprocessing directives are global variables are declared.

+The functions are written in a chronological order, with ISR functions are put in the beginning of the file because those can happen at any time.